pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatarcontroller.md

 }
 ```

-2. Override Properties:
+### Step 2: Override Properties

+Override the following properties:

 - `Initialized` to return `true` once the component has finished its `Awake()` or `Start()`, depending on the implementation, and can be used.
 - `UsesSmoothLocomotion` depending on how the controller will move the avatar.
 This is used by certain components such as `UxrLodGroup` to know whether to execute certain logic (e.g., LOD switch per frame or only on teleport).

+### Step 3: Override Key Methods

-3. Override Key Methods: Override the relevant methods to implement your own avatar update logic.
+Override the relevant methods to implement your own avatar update logic.
 These include:

 - `UpdateAvatar()` for gathering input and tracking data.
 - `UpdateAvatarAnimation()` for controlling animations and updating rig transforms.
 - `UpdateAvatarManipulation()` for handling grabbing and manipulation.